terrastruct/d2/README.md

 - Does D2 collect telemetry?
   - No, D2 does not use an internet connection after installation, except to check for version updates from Github periodically.
+- Does D2 need a browser to run?
+  - No, D2 can run entirely server-side.
 - I have a question or need help.
   - The best way to get help is to open an Issue, so that it's searchable by others in the future.
 If you prefer synchronous or just want to chat, you can pop into the help